Amir-ali-anwar/Amir-ali-anwar/README.md

 ### Hi there, I'm Amir Ali Anwar 👋

-## I'm a A passionate frontend developer and Teacher from Pakistan!!
+## I'm a Passionate Frontend developer and Teacher from Pakistan!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators